TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/d/index.md

 {
     writeln("Hello, World!");
 }

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [D](https://sampleprograms.io/languages/d) was written by:
+Hello World in [D](https://sampleprograms.io/languages/d) was written by:

 - rzuckerm
 - Trever Shick

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 13 2023 20:47:23.
-The solution was first committed on May 06 2018 08:36:27.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution